 - Subscribe to WritersMarket.com.
 It's cheap, and you'll earn the fee back generally just by landing one or two gigs at most.
 It's an excellent resource for finding online and offline writers' markets, including online consumer and trade publications in your niche that you may otherwise not know about.

-- Always be honest, and don’t simply serve as a “yes man.”
-Like I said previously, you can’t always make everyone happy.
-A lot of writers keep their mouths shut about writing and industry issues, because they’re afraid they’ll be viewed negatively.
-You’d be amazed at the difference between low-paying and high-paying clients and what can get you gigs.
+- Always be honest, and don't simply serve as a "yes man."
+Like I said previously, you can't always make everyone happy.
+A lot of writers keep their mouths shut about writing and industry issues, because they're afraid they'll be viewed negatively.
+You'd be amazed at the difference between low-paying and high-paying clients and what can get you gigs.
 Given, know your industry on this one.
-For example, if you’re writing for Christian publications, you may want to be a bit more reserved than someone looking to write for Rolling Stone.
-Honesty and bluntness can lead to quite a bit of work, and it works towards establishing and maintaining your reputation among clients and colleagues.
+For example, if writing for Christian publications, you may want to be more reserved than someone writing for Rolling Stone.
+Honesty and bluntness can lead to quite a bit of work.
+And it works towards establishing and maintaining your reputation among clients and colleagues.

-I’m sure you can think of other tips to share in teaching other writers how to get high paying freelance writing jobs, so feel free to comment.
-In the end, it’s a case of the good old “dress for the job you want, and not the job you have.”
-In this case, “dress” for the gig you want (act like you deserve the gigs, and do things to demonstrate that even before you have them).
-If you act like a typical $5 / article Web writer, constantly advertising cheap rates, turning out the same kind of content, etc. you’ll never be looked at as anything else.
+In the end, it's a case of "dress for the job you want, and not the job you have."
+In this case, "dress" for the gig you want.
+In other words, act like you deserve the gigs, and do things to demonstrate that even before you have them.
+If you act like a $5 / article web writer, that's how you'll be viewed.